schilltyler/capstone/ObsidianVault/Lab/Sandbox.md

 By combining **KVM + libvirt** with **Ansible** provisioning, you can create a reliable **two-VM malware lab** for **Linux-based** analysis.
 The “Gateway” routes, inspects, or simulates services, while the “Dirty” VM is isolated on a private network.
 Traffic bridging is easily configured via scripts (or netplan), letting you choose whether malware can reach the outside world or remain captive to your analysis environment.

 Use snapshots, maintain strict isolation, and proceed with caution whenever detonating unknown code.
-Good luck, and happy (safe) hacking!
+Good luck, and happy hacking!